EvanGregory/Portfolio/Smoke Break!/README.md

 ![Smoke Movement](https://github.com/user-attachments/assets/a174c1fe-3e55-4459-9016-c9a426cb0e7a)

 The file `Smoke.Shader` is the well, smoke shader...
-`SmokeContainer.cs`, `PlayerSmokeController.cs`, and `SmokeBall.cs` define how the smoke date is managed.
+`SmokeContainer.cs`, `PlayerSmokeController.cs`, and `SmokeBall.cs` define how the smoke data is managed.
 `SnakeFollow.cs` slides the bones around to follow the player head.

 ## Enemies